Regularity of the inverse mapping in Banach function spaces: Preliminaries

-To get the local version of the theorem above we need an extension operator $\mathcal{E}$, for the construction of which see \cite[Theorem 5, p.~181]{STEIN}.
+The boundedness of the maximal operator on $Y$ is guaranteed by the assumption on the Boyd index in $Y$, it implies $\|(D^ku)^{**}\|_Y\lesssim\|D^ku\|_Y$, the similar property $\beta_{L^\infty}<1$ results in $\|u^{**}\|_{L^\infty}\lesssim \|u\|_{L^\infty}$.
+By this we deduce \eqref{GNSCa}. \end{proof} \begin{remark} In the case of $X=L^\infty$, Theorem \ref{GBFSR_infinity} coincides with the classic case known as the Kolmogorov--Stein inequality. \end{remark} To get the local version of the theorem above we need an extension operator $\mathcal{E}$, for the construction of which see \cite[Theorem~5, p.~181]{STEIN}.
 Moreover, the boundedness of the extension operator in the case of classical Sobolev spaces $V^{k}L^p$ was proven there.
-The next result for Sobolev space $V^k X$ follows from the the general version \cite[Theorem 4.1]{CiRa}.
+The next theorem for the Sobolev space $V^k X$ follows from the general version \cite[Theorem 4.1]{CiRa}.

-\begin{Theorem}[On the extension operator] Let $B\subset\mathbb{R}^n$ be a ball and $k\in\mathbb{N}$.
-Then there exists a linear operator, such that for every r.i.\ BFS $X$ it follows that \begin{enumerate}[\upshape(i)] \item $\mathcal{E}\colon V^k X(B)\rightarrow V^kX(\mathbb{R}^n)$, \item $ \mathcal{E}u|_B=u.$ \end{enumerate} \end{Theorem}
+\begin{theorem}[On the extension operator] Let $B\subset\mathbb{R}^n$ be a ball and $k\in\mathbb{N}$.
+Then there exists a linear operator, such that for every r.i.\ BFS $X$ it follows that \begin{enumerate}[(i)] \item $\mathcal{E}\colon V^k X(B)\rightarrow V^kX(\mathbb{R}^n)$, \item $\mathcal{E}u|_B=u.$ \end{enumerate} \end{theorem}

 We can now formulate a local Sobolev--Gagliardo--Nirenberg type theorem.